fraley/rota/howto/welcome.md

 [POC](#poc) marks "regular" goalies IN when the invite goes out.<br/>
 When a regular cannot make it, [POC](#poc) will:
 * contact substitute goalies directly
-* RSVP for the goalie
+* RSVP for the substitute goalie

-# Skater No RSVP
+# Skater RSVP
 * you are not required to RSVP
 * if you do not RSVP, you are assumed **OUT**
 * marking **OUT** when you know you cannot make it: [is encouraged](#skater-mark-out)